 The team used an app to survey 22 people over the course of a week, and a real-time dashboard enabled the team tweak it while in progress.
 This feels obvious, but we should try to remember Greig’s finding that when under pressure, people revert to the tools they know, and that tends to mean email.

-James Mowatt (WM Reply)
+James Mowatt (WM Reply) The intranet of now

 Talking about WM Reply’s client British American Tobacco, James underlined some of the problems facing a company of 42,000 employees across 185 countries.
 A little more detail would have been appreciated, but it was good to see the benefits of rebalancing effort from development towards UX and engagement.

-Auditing your intranet content
+Annette Corbett Auditing your intranet content

 Annette’s comment that “Auditing is the Spanx of your strategy as it puts you in good shape” will be remembered for years of Intranet Now to come.